AdrieanKhisbe/protocall/README.md

 Creates a handler which will resolve the provided value as an environment variable, optionally casting the value using the provided filter.
 Supported filters are `|d`, `|b`, and `|!b` which will cast to Number and Boolean types respectively.

+You can also specify a default value with a similar syntax than bash, using `:-` to separate the variable name from the default value.

 Examples:
 ```json
 {